A business owner (I’ll call her Liza) told me her biggest frustration was explaining exactly what she offered.

 It’s like 2 pieces of a puzzle.
 You need to understand what your clients think they need – in their own words.
 And then you need to understand exactly what you offer and how it fits their needs.

 I’m also happy to work with you one-on-one to clarify your message and make it stronger.
-It’s perfect for someone who wants some hand-holding and support without getting locked into a long-term coaching program.
-Click here to learn more.
+It’s perfect for business owners who want to get fast, specific support for a marketing challenge Click here to learn more.